-We’ve all been there…your kid tells you they have a loose tooth and by the time bedtime rolls around you forget all about THE TOOTH FAIRY.
+We’ve all been there…your kid says they have a loose tooth and by the time bedtime rolls around… you forget all about your Tooth Fairy duties!

 Bum bum bummmmmmm!

 It happened to me with one of Mitch’s front teeth.
 Yep.
 It was his THIRD TOOTH.
 You’d think I’d be on top of it with a biggie like the front teeth, huh?

 I don’t know how I forgot about staging a Tooth Fairy visit, certainly not after Mitch had been telling me his other front tooth was loose for, I don’t know…weeks!

 This ranks right up there with the time I forgot my oldest at summer camp.
 But that’s another story.